Wind Energy FAQs: Electricity Unit Cost vs Bill Price

 The chart is quite ‘busy’ so a brief explanation may help.

 We’ve labelled a few states to illustrate.
-The U.S. average residential electricity price is 12.55 cents per kilowatt hour (c/kWh) and the average monthly bill is $112.59.
-There is substantial variation about this average.
-The most expensive power price is in Hawaii (27.47 c/kWh) but the highest power bill is in South Carolina despite the fact that residents of the Palmetto state pay only 12.65 c/kWh – only marginally more than the U.S. average.
-Homes in California pay 17.39 c/kWh but pay some of the lowest power bills at $95.20.
-Massachusetts residents have to deal with the second highest electricity prices in the country (19.00 c/kWh) but pay monthly electricity bills of $113.77 – only marginally above the U.S. average.
+The U.S. average residential electricity price is 12.9 cents per kilowatt hour (c/kWh) and the average monthly bill is $117.7 and there is substantial variation about this average.
+The most expensive power price in the Lower 48 is in Massachusetts (21.6 c/kWh) but the second-highest monthly power bill ($150.5) is paid by residential consumers in Alabama despite the fact that they pay less than the national average for their power (12.2 c/kWh).
+Homes in California have the fifth highest electricity cost in the nation (18.8 c/kWh) but pay significantly less than the national average in power bills.
+Massachusetts residents have to deal with the second highest electricity prices in the country (21.6 c/kWh) but pay monthly electricity bills that are significantly less than those in Tennessee, Mississippi and Alabama.

 In short: there is no correlation between the unit price of electricity and the typical monthly residential electricity bill across states.